snl-dakota/dakota/docs/user/usingdakota/advanced/advancedsimulationcodeinterfaces.rst

 Python
 ~~~~~~

-Dakota’s Python direct interface has been tested on Linux with Python 2
-and 3.
-When enabled, it allows Dakota to make function evaluation calls
+When enabled, Dakota's direct Python interface allows it to make function
-directly to an analysis function in a user-provided Python module.
-Data
+evaluation calls directly to an analysis function in a user-provided Python
-may flow between Dakota and Python either in multiply-subscripted lists
+module.
+Data may flow between Dakota and Python either in multiply-subscripted
-or NumPy arrays.
+lists or NumPy arrays.

-| The Python direct interface must be enabled when compiling Dakota.
-Set
+The Python direct interface is enabled by default when compiling Dakota.
+It is controlled
-  the CMake variable
+using the CMake boolean options ``DAKOTA_PYTHON_DIRECT_INTERFACE`` and ``DAKOTA_PYBIND11``
-| ``DAKOTA_PYTHON:BOOL=ON``, and optionally
-  ``DAKOTA_PYTHON_NUMPY:BOOL=ON`` (default is ON) to use Dakota’s NumPy
-  array interface (requires NumPy installation providing arrayobject.h).
-  If NumPy is not enabled, Dakota will use multiply-subscripted lists
-  for data flow.
+(``DAKOTA_PYTHON_DIRECT_INTERFACE_NUMPY`` determines whether Dakota is built with support
+for using NumPy arrays).

 An example of using the Python direct interface with both lists and
 arrays is included in